 Properties owned by Limited Liability Corporations (LLCs) have high code enforcement case levels.
 From 2015-2021 LLCs made up 28% of the owners with code enforcement cases and 9 out of 10 of the owners with the most code enforcement cases were LLCs.
 These large professional investors are often more difficult to hold liable for code violations at their properties, particularly when they fail to appear in court.
-Several studies have confirmed that absentee owners, and in particular LLCs, consistently take the worst care of their properties.
-The companies will help Topeka government to target limited enforcement resources to the worst offenders and assist compliance among owners who do not have the money to improve their property.
+Several studies have confirmed that absentee owners, and in particular LLCs, consistently take the worst care of their properties.30 Creating alternative enforcement paths for low-income homeowners and large rental property investment companies will help Topeka government to target limited enforcement resources to the worst offenders and assist compliance among owners who do not have the money to improve their property.